chenIshi/catchment-basin-seeker/gurobi/README.md

 Notice that you have to install Gurobi first (it require paid license, however, if you are a student, then you are *free* to go)

+## Different version of bipartite
+1. Bipartite v1
+Query are from host to host, and monitor is allowed to be on not only ToR

+2. Bipartite tor(v2)
+Query are from host to host, but monitor is only allowed on ToR

+3. Bipartite v3
+Query are from pod to pod, and monitor is only allowed on ToR